- £384 per week

 Bathroom with bath, over-bath shower, washbasin and wc

-Garden: There is a front garden area and an enclosed rear garden with summerhouse, table and chairs and small barbecue.
+Garden: There is a front garden area and an enclosed rear garden with summerhouse, wooden table and chairs and small barbecue.

 Heating: Night storage heaters thermostatically controlled and free-standing electric.